ravencode/email-finder-app/README.md

-Sure!
-Here's an enhanced version of the README with emojis to make it more engaging and visually appealing:

----

 # 📧 Email Finder App

 Welcome to the **Email Finder App**! 🕵️‍♂️ This lightweight tool helps you extract email addresses from any public webpage by simply entering a URL.
 Perfect for researchers, marketers, and digital prospectors! 💼✨